 Get involved in a unique, hands-on environmental education program!

-Salmon Watch is an award-winning program serving students throughout the Pacific Northwest, providing in-class curriculum, field trips and community projects.
+Salmon Watch is an award-winning program serving students throughout the Pacific Northwest, providing in-class curriculum, field trips and service learning projects.

-This fall WSC will host approximately 40 field trips on some of our region’s most iconic rivers in Mt.
-Hood National Forest, Columbia River Gorge and Mid-Coast Range- weekdays during September, October and November.
+This fall, WSC will host approximately 40 field trips on some of our region’s most iconic rivers in Mt.
+Hood National Forest, the Columbia River Gorge and Mid-Coast Range- weekdays during September, October and November.

-Four volunteer educators accompany each field trip (avg.
-7:1 instructor-student ratio) to engage students in the following study areas: salmon biology, macroinvertebrate (aquatic insect) identification, water quality testing, and riparian (streambank) observation/nature awareness.
+Four volunteer educators teach on each field trip (avg.
+7:1 instructor-student ratio), facilitating the following field learning stations: salmon biology, macroinvertebrate (aquatic insect) identification, water quality testing, and riparian (streambank) observation/nature awareness.

 Brief station descriptions:

 Salmon Biology: Usually taught by a fish biologist.
 A Salmon Watch field trip is the perfect opportunity for a discussion about the species of salmon that students observe on the field trip, the life cycle, anatomy, spawning behavior and topics such as the 4 Hs (Hydropower, Hatchery, Habitat, Harvest).

 Macroinvertebrates: This activity reinforces what students have learned about water quality and the kinds of organisms that inhabit a stream with a particular water quality profile.
 At this station, students sample for aquatic insects in the stream and use that information to evaluate the health of the stream and suitability as salmon habitat.
 Data collected will be uploaded to OSU’s StreamWebs online database.

 Water Quality: Monitoring provides basic information on the health of our rivers and streams.
 At this station, students will test temperature, pH, and dissolved oxygen to determine current water conditions.
 Data collected will be uploaded to OSU’s StreamWebs online database.